Underpin-WP/underpin/README.md

 # Underpin WordPress Framework

-This boilerplate is designed to work well for large, complex WordPress plugins.
-The goal of this system is to create an opinionated pattern for creating a plugin in WordPress.
-It also adds support for useful utilities that plugins need as they mature, such as a solid error logging utility, a batch processor for upgrade routines, and a decision tree class that makes extending _and_ debugging multi-layered decisions way easier than traditional WordPress hooks.
+The goal of Underpin is to provide a pattern that makes building scaleable WordPress plugins and themes easier.
+It provides support for useful utilities that plugins need as they mature, such as a solid error logging utility, a batch processor for upgrade routines, and a decision tree class that makes extending _and_ debugging multi-layered decisions way easier than traditional WordPress hooks.

 ## Service Provider